The Novell AD Utility (novell-ad-util) lets you do the following:

 Removes all the keytab entries of the cluster resource specified from the default key tab file.

 Fetches the NetBIOS name of the cluster resource and the domain name where the cluster resource should join.

 Joins this host to the Active Directory domain, provided the computer object for this host should already exist in Active Directory.
 The name of the pre-created object should be the same as the NetBIOS name of the server object.

 Stores Kerberos configuration.

-Default keytab file that contains Service Principals of the OES server/cluster node or cluster resource.
+Default keytab file that contains Service Principals of the OES server.